-I am a fifth-year PhD student with focus on the security of computer networks.
+I am a final-year PhD student with focus on the security of computer networks.
 In particular, I work on solutions which leverage recent advances in network programmability to make networks able to detect and mitigate attacks and to provide more security and privacy.
 Part of my work is funded by armasuisse and the Zurich Information Security & Privacy Center (ZISC).

 I received both my master and my bachelor degree in electrical engineering and information technology from ETH Zürich.

 ACM SOSR 2022.
 Online (October 2022).

 Over the last decade, programmable data planes have enabled highly customizable and efficient packet processing in commercial off-the-shelf hardware.
 Although researchers have demonstrated various use cases of this technology, its potential misuse has gained much less traction.
 This work investigates a typical surveillance scenario, VoIP call identification and monitoring, through a tailored data-plane attack.

 We introduce DELTA, a network-level side-channel at- tack that can efficiently identify VoIP calls and their hosting services.
 DELTA achieves this by tracking the inherent network footprint of VoIP services in the data plane.
 Specifically, DELTA stores the user addresses recently connected to VoIP services and links potential call flows with these addresses.

 We implement DELTA on existing hardware and conduct high-throughput tests based on representative traffic.
 DELTA can simultaneously store around 100 000 VoIP connections per service and identify call streams in-path, at line-rate, inside terabits of Internet traffic per second, immediately revealing users’ communication patterns.